 Aquarium of the Pacific: watch live feeds of penguins, sharks, jellyfish, and aquarium exhibits.

 Bald Eagles: a rare opportunity to see bald eagles up close and relaxed in Decorah, Iowa.

-NEW!
 Bird Feeder Cam: located in the Treman Bird Feeding Garden at the Cornell Lab of Ornithology in Ithaca, New York.